mozilla-mobile/mozilla-vpn-client/README.md

 * Make sure there are read/write permissions at every level of your build path
 * Suggest building with the flags used in CI `qmake CONFIG+=DUMMY QMAKE_CXX=clang++ QMAKE_LINK=clang++ CONFIG+=debug CONFIG+=inspector QT+=svg`
 * Using a headless browser locally may cause the tests to stall out.
+* See the [workflows file](/.github/workflows/functional_tests.yaml) which runs the functional tests in ci for pointers if you're stuck.
+* If you're a conda user you can conda install node and geckodriver from conda-forge packages.

 ## How to build from the source code